-The late Queen Elizabeth II, reigning monarch of the United Kingdom for 70 years – from 1952 until 2022 – sadly passed away in September, aged 96, at Balmoral Castle.
+The late Queen Elizabeth II, reigning monarch of the United Kingdom for 70 years, sadly passed away in September 2023 aged 96, at Balmoral Castle.
 Her late majesty had been residing at her private Scottish abode since July, spending her summer on the beloved, verdant grounds as she did so frequently during her life.
+As we approach the anniversary of her death, an ’emotional’ King Charles has revealed he won’t take up residence at the castle this summer, staying at nearby Birkhall instead and visiting the castle for official business.
 It’s a well-known fact that the Queen loved Balmoral – but why did she love it so much as to return every year?
 Aside from it being a stunning, luxurious castle with expansive land surrounding it, Balmoral held a special, sentimental place in the Queen’s heart.
 Here are the touching reasons behind Elizabeth II’s love for Balmoral.

 Why Did Queen Elizabeth II Love Balmoral Castle So Much?